MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-rm-endpoint.md

 <a name="troubleshoot"></a>

-## How to troubleshoot errors that may occur while creating a connection?
+## How do I troubleshoot errors that may occur while creating a connection?

 Errors that may occur when the system attempts to create the service connection include: